donmor/GunUtils-Mod-Dst/Readme_en.txt

 		*SetReloadingFn((function(inst, slot))fn)
 			Set a function to execute when starting reload the gun.
 The argument slot = true when loading a magazine, false when loading a single bullet.
 		*SetReloadedFn((function(inst))fn)
 			Set a function to execute when finishing reload the gun.
-The argument slot = true when loading a magazine, false when loading a single bullet.
 		*SetOnFireFn((function(inst))fn)
 			Set a function to execute when the gun fires.
 		*SetOnSelectorFn((function(inst))fn)